 It’s Thursday, which means another issue of product and engineering wisdom.

-In this issue we’re got some great case studies and tips from both product and engineering about the importance of “common language”.
+In this issue, we’re got some great case studies and tips from both product and engineering about the importance of “common language”.

-If you’re interested in real-world case studies on how product and engineering teams use common language to improve user experience, I recommend reading post of the sprint How Wix improved website performance or Why DWP Digital speak their users’ language.
+If you’re interested in real-world case studies on how product and engineering teams use a common language to improve user experience, I recommend reading a post of the sprint How Wix improved website performance or Why DWP Digital speak their users’ language.